One man killed, two women injured in Walnut Park East shooting, man in custody

 Updated at 12:15 p.m. with the identity of the victim.

-ST. LOUIS — Police took a 31-year-old man into custody Saturday in a shooting that killed one man and injured two women in Walnut Park East, police reported.
+ST. LOUIS — Police took a 31-year-old man into custody Saturday in connection with a shooting that killed one man and injured two women in Walnut Park East, police reported.

 The shooting occurred around 1:56 a.m. at Wren Avenue and Bircher Boulevard.

-Chuwn Curtis, 24, of Jennings, was found in a vehicle and pronouned dead at the scene.
-The two women, ages 27 and 44, were found outside the car and were taken to a hospital for injuries.
+Chuwn Curtis, 24, of Jennings, was found in a vehicle and pronounced dead at the scene.
+The two women, ages 27 and 44, were found outside the car and were taken to a hospital for treatment.

 A 31-year-old was taken into custody and police have applied for warrants to the St. Louis Circuit Attorney's Office.

-Police ask anyone with information on the shooting to call the Homicide Division directly at 314-444-5371.
-Anyone with information who would like to remain anonymous and is interested in a reward can contact CrimeStoppers at 866-371-8477.
+Police ask anyone with information on the shooting to call the Homicide Division at 314-444-5371.
+Anyone with information who would like to remain anonymous and is interested in a reward may contact CrimeStoppers at 866-371-8477.

 2021 St. Louis area homicide map